edeyneka/edeyneka.github.io/_pages/about.md

 ---

-I am Ekaterina and I am a researcher in the field of computer vision and bioinformatics.
+I am a researcher in the field of computer vision and bioinformatics.
 I am originally from Russia, then I lived two years in the Netherlands and now I am based in California, United States.
 I am passionate about healthy lifestyle, workouts, running, and cooking healthy food.
 Checkout my food blog [@my.eatittude](https://www.instagram.com/my.eattitude/).